-Al Bovik holds the Cockrell Family Endowed Regents Chair in Engineering at The University of Texas at Austin, where he is Director of the Laboratory for Image and Video Engineering (LIVE).
-He is a faculty member in the Department of Electrical and Computer Engineering and the Institute for Neuroscience.
-His research interests include image and video processing, digital television and digital cinema, computational vision, and visual perception.
-He has published over 800 technical articles in these areas and holds several U.S. patents.
-His publications have been cited about 75,000 times in the literature, his current H-index is above 100, and he is listed as a Highly-Cited Researcher by Thompson Reuters.
-His several books include the companion volumes The Essential Guides to Image and Video Processing (Academic Press, 2009).
+Professor Al Bovik (HonFRPS) holds the Cockrell Family Endowed Regents Chair in Engineering at The University of Texas at Austin, where he is Director of the Laboratory for Image and Video Engineering (LIVE).
+He is a faculty member in the Department of Electrical and Computer Engineering, the Wireless Networking and Communication Group (WNCG), and the Institute for Neuroscience.
+His research interests include digital television, digital photography, visual perception, social media, and image and video processing.

 His work broadly focuses on creating new theories and algorithms that allow for the perceptually optimized streaming and sharing of visual media.
 The outcomes of his work have the benefits of ensuring the visual satisfaction of billions of viewers worldwide, while substantially reducing global bandwidth consumption.